 How much does a Vascular Technician earn in the United States?
 The average Vascular Technician salary in the United States is $71,337 as of March 28, 2019, but the range typically falls between $62,923 and $80,577.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View Cost of Living in Major Cities

 Performs ultrasound examinations of the cerebral, peripheral, and abdominal vessels to assist physicians in the diagnosis of disorders affecting circulation.
+Records and maintains test data and prepares preliminary interpretations of test results.
 May perform therapeutic procedures such as pseudoaneurysm compression.
-Records and maintains test data and prepares preliminary interpretations of test results.
-May require an associate's degree or its equivalent and certification as a Registered Vascular Technologist through the American Registry of Diagnostic Medical Sonographers.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
+May require an associate's degree or its equivalent.
 Typically reports to a physician or manager.
+May require certification as a Registered Vascular Technologist through the American Registry of Diagnostic Medical Sonographers.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.

 Take just three simple steps below to generate your own personalized salary report.